lkaba-pro/sentiment-analysis-on-webtoon-comments/README.md

 2) Sentiment Analysis:

-* Applies a sentiment analysis model (e.g., VADER or similar) to assess positive, neutral, and negative sentiment scores for each text entry.
+* Applies a sentiment analysis model (VADER, BERT) to assess positive, neutral, and negative sentiment scores for each text entry.
 * Analyzes sentiment trends and extracts useful insights.

 3) Visualization: